isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     to generate DNS removal requests to D2.

 The DNS entries Kea creates contain a value for TTL (time to live).
-:iscman:`kea-dhcp6` calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__,
+The :iscman:`kea-dhcp6` server calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__,
 which suggests that the TTL value be 1/3 of the lease's lifetime, with a minimum value of 10 minutes.